JakeSteam/blog-programming/_drafts/2024-10-11-jekyll-calendar-custom-events.md

 Another simple one, just subtract the event's year (`%Y`) from the current year, and display "This year" if this is 0, otherwise "\_ years ago".

 ## Conclusion

+This was a fun mini-project, and I'm looking forward to slowly filling up my [Internet History calendar](https://history.jakelee.co.uk/calendar/) with notable dates!
+It was also good to work in Liquid again, even if syntax highlighting and autoformatting is pretty unreliable.

+I'm extremely impressed with the month outputting solution that formed the core of this calendar, the day skipping approach is very creative.
+Hopefully I need to implement a calendar in another language soon, so I can perform this magic trick for someone!

+In terms of additional features, I'm not sure there's anything notable I'd like to add.
+Some slightly nicer styling, or more efficient event collating perhaps, none of this is essential though.
+If you end up using the calendar and have ideas, let me know and I'll probably give implementing them a go.